 Programme: B.Tech.
 Semester : VII

-Design of Earthquake Resistant Building (PE-II) Course Code: CIE 4130(1)
+Name of the Course: Design of Earthquake Resistant Building (PE-II) Course Code: CIE 4130(1)

 Credits : 3 No of Hours : 45

 Max Marks: 100

 This course gives Introduction to Earthquake basics and their effects on the nature and mainly to the building.
 Principally aimed to introduce the students about various methods of designing the earthquake resistant designs with the help of standard codes and the designs.